Marlin Ikenberry

-Marlin Ikenberry is an American baseball coach and former catcher, who is the current head baseball coach of the James Madison Dukes.
+Marlin Ikenberry (born February 23, 1973) is an American baseball coach and former catcher, who is the current head baseball coach of the James Madison Dukes.
 He played college baseball at VMI for coach Chris Finwood from 1992 to 1995.
 He served at head coach of the VMI Keydets for 11 seasons, from 2004 to 2014.
 He was hired on July 22, 2003, the successor to Tom Slater, who departed for a coaching position at the University of Florida.
 Ikenberry resigned the position to after the 2014 season to pursue a business opportunity.

 Ikenberry is a 1995 graduate of VMI.
 He is the Keydets' winningest head baseball coach, as well as the program's longest tenured head coach.
 He had a career coaching record of 282–307–1 (.475) in his eleven seasons at VMI.

 Playing career

 As a cadet at VMI, Ikenberry played catcher and started all 4 years.
 He caught for former major league pitcher Ryan Glynn who played for the Texas Rangers, Toronto Blue Jays, and Oakland Athletics.
 He was a part of both the 1993 team, which made the Southern Conference tournament finals, and the 1994 team, who finished third in the conference and set a then-school record for wins in a season.
 He graduated in 1995.